 Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they become due.
 The Company's exposure to liquidity risk is dependent on the Company's ability to raise additional financing to meet its commitments and sustain operations.
 The Company mitigates liquidity risk by management of working capital, cash flows and the issuance of share capital.

-In addition to the commitments disclosed, the Company is obligated to the following contractual maturities of undiscounted cash flows:
+In addition to the commitments disclosed, the Company is obligated to the contractual maturities of certain undiscounted cash flows.
+These have been disclosed in Note 20 of the financial statements.